 How to Mix Your Music School’s Marketing Problems

-When your marketing isn’t working for you or it’s not performing the way that you would like, it’s typically because of either one of two problems.
+When your marketing isn’t working and your music school just won’t grow, or it’s not performing, it’s typically because of either one of two problems.

 - Your targeting isn’t right.